 Also, the island is home to one of the country’s largest Mardi Gras celebrations.
 As a result, visitors can enjoy spectacular parties, concerts, parades, and elegant masked balls over 12 days every February.

-What’s more, the kids will love Schlitterbahn Galveston Island Waterpark and another attraction is Moody Gardens.
-This top spot has a world-class aquarium, rainforest environment, IMAX theater, planetarium, indoor beach, and more – all housed in enormous glass pyramids.
+What’s more, the kids will love Schlitterbahn Galveston Island Waterpark, as well as Moody Gardens.
+This top spot has a world-class aquarium, rainforest environment, IMAX theater, planetarium, indoor beach, and more—all housed in enormous glass pyramids.

 3. Port Aransas and Mustang Island